Magyarul | Sitemap | Login

 Scientific activity

-1993—Association of European Schools of Planning, Member of the Council of Representatives
+1993—2011Association of European Schools of Planning, Council of Representatives, member

 1993—Hungarian Academy of Sciences, Committee of Regional Sciences, member